 BHI, here, claim that the “we” of ST1 is quite restricted.
 Their reasoning is that if a theist thinks that there is a successful theodicy, then she must think that the goods she knows of are representative.
 Moreover, they claim, if one thinks that the problem of evil gives her strong reason to accept atheism, she cannot hold that it is plausible to think that there is an unknown good that justifies God in allowing horrendous evil.
 More exactly, the idea is that an atheist who finds the evidential argument from evil compelling must think that the goods that she knows of are representative.
 So, BHI defend the following:

-The Epistemological Thesis (TET): (C) If S thinks that she knows of a morally justifying reason for horrendous evils, then S must also think that the goods she knows of are representative.
+The Epistemological Thesis: (C) If S thinks that she knows of a morally justifying reason for horrendous evils, then S must also think that the goods she knows of are representative.
 (D) If S thinks that the evidential argument from evil is powerful, then S must also think that the goods she knows of are representative.

-I concede, again, that if we are thinking of the relevant property as F, then (C) and (D) and hence TET are true.
-However, we have seen that a better candidate for the relevant property is V. Below, I will show that TET is false for roughly the same reasons TOT is false—at least when the relevant property is understood to be V.
+I concede, again, that if we are thinking of the relevant property as F, then (C) and (D) (and hence The Epistemological Thesis) are true.
+However, we have seen that a better candidate for the relevant property is V. Below, I will show that The Epistemological Thesis is false for roughly the same reasons The Ontological Thesis is false—at least when the relevant property is understood to be V.

 Let us first consider (C).
 To see why (C) is false, first note that if X is a good that justifies God in allowing Y, that it does not follow that there is not a good Z that is greater than X. To make this more explicit, let us say that X has the value of, say, 5, and that Y is an instance of evil.
 Let us further suppose that X justifies God in allowing Y since it is sufficiently more valuable.
 It does not (logically or otherwise) follow from this, however, that there is no good Z that has a value greater than 5!
 Why would it?
 The fact that X is a morally justifying reason for Y does not tell us about the cap of value for goods.
 So, suppose that S thinks that X is a successful theodicy; S thinks that X justifies God in allowing evil.
 It does not follow from this that she must think that there is no good Z that is greater than X – again why would it? - and hence (A) is false: S can both endorse theodicy and the lack of representativeness of her knowledge of goods.
 (Similarly, just because Mount Baker is taller than Sumas Mountain, it does not follow that Mount Baker is the tallest mountain, nor does it follow that one who thinks that Mount Baker is taller that Sumas Mountain must think that no mountains are taller than Mount Baker.
 Hence one can accept that Mount Baker is taller than Sumas Mountain while acknowledging that her knowledge of mountains is not, in respect to height, representative.
 How it is with mountains, so it is with morally justifying reasons and value.)